Clinical & Translational Science Training (CTST)

 Masters in Translational Medicine (MTM): Provides training for those with expertise in engineering or clinical medicine who wish to gain expertise in applying engineering and business approaches to produce practical solutions to health problems.

-Implementation Science (IS): Provides education, training and consultation services focused on translating research results into more effective interventions and improved population health.
+Implementation Science: Provides education, training and consultation services focused on translating research results into more effective interventions and improved population health.

 - University of California, Berkeley co-sponsors the Pre-health Undergraduate Program and the Masters in Translational Medicine